HassanSamine/Plant-Pulse/ROADMAP.md

 ## **Milestones**
 - [ Done ] Initialize the GitHub repository and project.
 - [ Done ] Complete component breakdown and testing.
-- [ ] Build and simulate the project in Proteus.
+- [ Done ] Build and simulate the project in Proteus.
 - [ ] Finalize the code and hardware integration.

 ---